Misawa Air Base: Events in the 2020s

 On December 1, 2021, a US F-16 based at Misawa dropped its external fuel tank in the town of Fukaura, Aomori, during an in-flight emergency.
 The fuel tank fell near homes and the town hall of Fukaura.
 There were no injuries or deaths following the incident, and the F-16 made an emergency landing at Aomori Airport.
 The Japanese Ministry of Defense requested the base ground all F-16s, until it could be determined they were fit to fly.

 In March 2022, the Japan Air Self Defense Force acquired the first of three RQ-4B Global Hawks which were stationed at Misawa as part of the 3rd Air Wing.
 All three are scheduled to be delivered by the end of 2022.

 In September 2022, the 35th Aircraft Maintenance Squadron was inactivated and split into the 13th and 14th Fighter Generation Squadrons under the 35th Maintenance Group.

+On September 15, 2026, a RQ-4 Global Hawk assigned to the 502nd Squadron, Air Warning Wing based at Misawa AB crashed into the Sea of Japan, approximately 50 km north of Tottori Prefecture.
+The drone aircraft is one of the Air SDF's three Global Hawks, costs about 17 billion yen ($109 million).